chebee7i/twitter/info/mongo.md

 Now we want to be able to query using MongoDBs geospatial tools.
 So we will create a 2dsphere index.
 We might also be interested in seeing location data by date.
 So we create a compound index for that.
+This takes somewhere less than 3 hours for the ~350,000,000 tweets.

     > db.hashtagTweets.ensureIndex({coordinates: "2dsphere"})
     > db.hashtagTweets.ensureIndex({coordinates: "2dsphere", created_at: 1})